About Us | Programs | Peace Book | Peace Exhibit | Peace Quilt | Feedback | Contact | Q&A Board | Storytelling Room

 Peace Story Quilt in the Grossman Gallery at The School of the Museum of Fine Arts, Boston

 The Peace Book has also been adapted to visual format to capture the attention of young audiences and set a tone for empowering cross-cultural dialogues.
 The Peace Video was produced in collaboration with media artist, Rafaela Capellan, Director of Areyto Productions.
 The soaring youth anthem, Can You Hear, featured on the audio-track was composed by Jim Papoulis of Sounds of A Better World, and was performed by The Young People's Chorus of New York City.

-IRC's PeaceMaking Initiative employs young New Yorkers' shared public history in its arts-driven educational programs to promote cross-cultural knowledge, mutual understanding, and interactive exchange.
+IRC's PeaceMaking Initiative employs young New Yorkers' shared public history in its arts-driven educational programs to promote cross-cultural knowledge, mutual understanding, and inter-community exchange.
 The InterRelations Collaborative's peace-building programs are designed to carve out creative space where diverse student populations can come together, interact, and discover the common ground that they share.

 Peace Quilt at Godwin-Ternbach Museum at Queens College, City University of New York